How to Prepare Your Caravan for the Summer Season

 - Apply the caravan cleaner

-- Use the brush to loosen heavy dirt I simply brush the whole section.
+- Use the brush to loosen stubborn dirt I simply brush the whole section.

 - Rinse with clear water.